smartfrog/smart-layout-swift/README.md

 Installation
 ------------

-Just copy files present in the "classes" group of the sample project into your own project.
+Just copy files in the "classes" group of the sample project into your own project.

 How to use it ?